 16 - Never let your drive dwindle

-The flame of enthusiasm is hard to keep alive, and its strength relies on your psychological and physiological states.
-The food you eat, the sleep you get, the emotions you allow yourself to feel, and your interaction with your environment, all have a tremendous effect on your drive and enthusiasm.
+The flame of enthusiasm is hard to keep alive; its fuel source depends on your psychological and physiological states.
+The food you eat, the sleep you get, the emotions you allow yourself to feel, and your interaction with your environment, all have a tremendous effect on your drive.
 Now, notice that all of the above are under your control!
 Make sure you take the necessary time to prepare healthy meals every day, to work‑out at least an hour a day, to take a daily nap, and to sleep 7.5 hours a night—for a healthy body and mind are easier to shape and steer than ailing ones.

 Regarding your psyche, be cautious of the emotions you allow yourself to feel.
-Especially stress, anger, disappointment, and frustration.
+Especially stress, anger, disappointment, or frustration.
 Remember what Victor Frankl said referring to his time in concentration camps: “Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom”.
-You can choose to be happy in the same way you can choose to love someone else, both of these should be conscious decisions, and should be done every single day.
+You can choose to be happy in the same way you can choose to love someone else.
+Both of these should be conscious decisions, and should be made every single day.

 17 - Have a purpose